echuung94/Amazon_Vine_Analysis/README.md

 Approximately 47.95% of non-Vine reviews were 5 stars.</br>
 ![unpaidpercent](https://github.com/echuung94/Amazon_Vine_Analysis/blob/main/images/unpaidpercent.png)

+  ## Summary
-## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
+In your summary, state if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Then, provide one additional analysis that you could do with the dataset to support your statement.</br>
 The data results show that there is no posivity bias for reviews in the Vine program.
 The percent for vine reviews were 43.6% and non-vine reviews were 47.9%, which shows that the percentages are not significantly different from one another.
 Since there are strong judgments on each baby products used by various people, additional analysis for this could be to retreive age and gender for each of the reviewers to see if they have an affect on the positivity bias for reviews in the Vine program.